 “Humans in the Loop: Humanities Hermeneutics and Machine Learning.”
 Keynote for DHd2020 (7th Annual Conference of the German Society for Digital Humanities), University of Paderborn, 6 March 2020.

-In this talk, Alan Liu uses the example of the “interpretation protocol” for topic models he is developing for the Mellon Foundation funded WhatEvery1Says project (which is text-analyzing millions of newspaper articles mentioning the humanities) to reflect on how humanistic traditions of interpretation might contribute to machine learning.
-Reversing this direction of thought, he also reflects on how machine learning might change the understanding of humanistic interpretation itself through fresh ideas about the relation between wholes and parts, similarity and difference, and “representations” and “models.”
+In his keynote lecture, Alan Liu uses the example of the formalized “interpretation protocol” for topic models he is developing for the Mellon Foundation funded WhatEvery1Says project (which is text-analyzing millions of newspaper articles mentioning the humanities) to reflect on how humanistic traditions of interpretation can contribute to machine learning.
+But he also suggests how machine learning changes humanistic interpretation through fresh ideas about wholes and parts, mimetic representation and probabilistic modeling, and similarity and difference (or identity and culture).

 “Open and Reproducible Workflows for the Digital Humanities–A 10,000 Meter Elevation View.”
 Digital Humanities in the Nordic Countries Convention 2018.
 University of Helsinki, 7 March 2018.